- Latin America

 bTaskee: Although I wouldn’t necessarily categorize this as one of the leading mobile apps you need to live in Vietnam, it’s worth noting.
 There are a lot of similar mobile apps on the market within Vietnam; this is the most popular.
 For as little as 50K VND (~$2.20 USD) per hour, this app will connect you to cleaning and maid services whenever you’d like.
 In addition, you’ll be able to get in touch with people willing to assist with other home services such as laundry, cooking or nannying.

-PROTIP: If you’re using this bTaskee for cleaning services, make sure you clarify whether the maid will be using your household cleaning products or whether she will provide.
+PROTIP: If you’re using this bTaskee for cleaning services, make sure you clarify whether the maid will be using your household cleaning products or whether she will provide them.

 Laura is a Pittsburgh, Pennsylvania native who recently moved back to Chicago after teaching English abroad for nearly six years in both South Korea and Vietnam.
 During her time abroad, Laura served as an ITA Ambassador providing a wealth of knowledge and content to our alumni and prospective students.
 A natural helper and leader, she’s currently in the process of earning her Masters in Counseling Psychology.